 In 2019, ICF developed a new line of interlining for the footwear and leather goods industry called Forebio Prime, from the combination of the words "Forestali" and "biologico" (organic), made up of artificial fibres and latex originating from renewable and eco-sustainable sources.
-In particular, the textile support of Forebio Prime is made up of about 90% natural fibres from FSC Mix certified sources7.
+In particular, the textile support of Forebio Prime is made up of about 90% natural fibres from FSC® Mix certified sources.
+In 2020 these products obtained the OK biobased8 certification, an independent, high quality guarantee of the renewability of the raw materials used to manufacture a product.